danthedaniel/danthedaniel.github.io/content/posts/type-level-api-client.md

 tags: ["programming", "typescript"]
 ---

-Exactly one year ago I looked around for existing tech that would provide me with compile-time guarantees for a RESTful API interface.
+Exactly one year ago I looked around for existing tech that would provide me with compile-time guarantees for a REST-ish API interface.
 With full-stack TypeScript web applications reaching a level of maturity where I, a previously die-hard Rails developer, felt comfortable taking the dive - it seemed like the Node ecosystem was lacking in ties between the front end and back end.

 <!--more-->